 - We encourage pupils to be reflective learners, to review aspects of their own learning and to be actively involved in planning next steps or learning opportunities.

 - The delivery of the school curriculum is inclusive for all learners, with extra support or resources provided as appropriate.

 Management of the Curriculum

 The way time is allocated will depend on our analysis of pupils’ needs and also on the aims and priorities of the school.
-The school will also take into account national initiatives to raise the standards of attainment and to strengthen learning and teaching.
+The school will also take into account national initiatives to raise standards of attainment and to strengthen teaching and learning.